hammingweight/spring_on_oci/0_spring_application/README.md

 {"visits":1,"message":"Hello, world"}
 ```

-Opening http://localhost:8000/h2 in a browser, will give us a console to manage and query the H2 database.
+Visting http://localhost:8000/h2 from a browser opens a console to manage and query the H2 database.